Qarj/WebImblaze/MANUAL.md

 Sets how many times to automatically retry a failed test step.

-If a retry or retryfromstep paremeter is present, that will take preference.
+If a retry or retryfromstep parameter is present, that will take preference.

 If not present, auto retry defaults to off.